Tombstone promotion: Promotion stagnation

-1899 Navy personnel act
+1899 Navy Personnel Act

-The Navy personnel act of 1899 was a sweeping reform designed to revitalize the officer corps, especially at command ranks, by weeding out superannuated Civil War veterans.
-Line officers in the grades of captain, commander, and lieutenant commander could retire with the rank and three-fourths the sea pay of the next higher grade if they were selected—"plucked"—by a board for involuntary retirement.
-House Naval Affairs Committee member Amos J. Cummings drew an analogy to Army officers who were retired in the next higher grade if discovered to be physically disqualified by an examination for promotion to that grade.
-"These officers are sacrificed for the benefit of the service.
-It is fair that this slight recompense should be made for their involuntary retirement."
+The Navy Personnel Act of 1899 was a sweeping reform designed to revitalize the officer corps, especially at command ranks, by weeding out superannuated Civil War veterans.
+Line officers in the grades of captain, commander, and lieutenant commander would be mandatorily retired with the rank and three-fourths the sea pay of the next higher grade if they were selected by a board.
+House Naval Affairs Committee member Amos J. Cummings drew an analogy to Army officers who were retired in the next higher grade if discovered to be physically disqualified by an examination for promotion to that grade, and explained the higher pay as a way to make up for the involuntary nature of the retirements.

-Since the point of the law was to open more vacancies to which junior officers could be promoted by seniority, Congress offered the same tombstone promotion to officers who retired voluntarily.
+Since the point of the law was to open more vacancies in higher ranks, Congress offered the same tombstone promotion to officers who retired voluntarily.
 "If we did not do it we would have very few applicants for retirement," said House Naval Affairs Committee chairman George E. Foss.
 "There must be an incentive for voluntary retirement."
+The incentives for voluntary retirement applied to all Navy officers with a creditable record that included service during the Civil War.

-In addition, any Navy officer with a creditable record that included service during the Civil War could retire with the rank and three-fourths the sea pay of the next higher grade.
-A captain retired as a rear admiral if his tombstone promotion was for Civil War service, but as a commodore if it was for voluntary or involuntary retirement, even though the same act abolished that grade on the active list.
+Although the Act had also abolished the rank of commodore for active service, it still maintained the retirement rank for Navy captains who were voluntarily or involuntarily retired.
+However, captains who received their tombstone promotions for service during the Civil War were retired as a rear admiral instead.

-Neither plucking board nor tombstone promotion substantially flattened the promotion hump, and promotion by seniority continued to advance officers very close to retirement age.
-When rear admiral Robert M. Berry reached the mandatory retirement age of 62, the senior captain was Harrison G. O. Colby, who happened to have been born on the same day.
-Berry and Colby both retired for age on January 28, 1908—Colby in the grade of captain with a tombstone promotion to rear admiral for Civil War service—and the second-ranking captain, Leavitt C. Logan, was promoted to rear admiral only two days before retiring for age himself on January 30.
+Neither the plucking board nor tombstone promotions substantially flattened the promotion hump, and promotion by seniority continued to advance officers close to retirement age.
+When rear admiral Robert M. Berry reached the mandatory retirement age of 62, the most senior captain was Harrison G. O. Colby, also 62.
+The second-ranking captain at the time, Leavitt C. Logan, was promoted to rear admiral only two days before retiring for age.

-Congress repealed the 1899 tombstone promotion for all but Civil War veterans in 1912, specifying that Navy officers who applied for voluntary retirement or were selected for involuntary retirement would have the rank and three-fourths the sea pay of the grade from which retired, instead of the next higher grade.
+In 1912, Congress repealed the 1899 tombstone promotion system for all but Civil War veterans, specifying that Navy officers who applied for voluntary retirement or were selected for involuntary retirement would have the rank and three-fourths the sea pay of the grade from which retired.
 The root causes of the promotion hump were not resolved until the late 1910s, when Congress replaced promotion by seniority with promotion by selection, and provided different mandatory retirement ages for each grade.